-Our organization's the number one third-party provider of operating authority in the US.
+Our organization is the number one third-party provider of operating authority in the US.
 We have a simple mission.
 It is to provide DOT and FMCSA authority to every driver and business.
 This way, our customers can maintain compliance with the state and federal government.
 Please read below to learn many answers to questions about trucking authority.
 If you have any questions, do not hesitate to contact our company.

 Frequently Asked Questions: Operating Authority